inexorgame-obsolete/wiki-mirror/Home.md

 ## The Background

 We do not start from scratch.
 We derived from the famous open-source game [Cube2: Sauerbraten](http://sauerbraten.org/), which already went this walk a good distance.
-Including an ingame map creator, a unique and fun gameplay and a friendly community, it gives us a head-start
+Including an ingame map creator, a unique and fun gameplay and a friendly community, it gives us a head-start.

 The obvious advantage is that we always have something playable, even in times we consider ourselves not-yet-arrived.